Equal Employment Opportunity Commission OIG

 The EEOC OIG is under the leadership of the Inspector General, who provides overall direction, coordination, and supervision to staff.
 In the EEOC, a designated Federal entity, the Commission Chair appoints the Inspector General and acts under the general supervision of the agency head.
 Even so, the IG has a dual role since they also report directly to Congress.
 The EEOC cannot prevent or prohibit the OIG from conducting an audit or investigation.
 The OIG includes a deputy inspector general, auditors, evaluator, investigators, information technology specialist, independent counsel, and administrative staff.

-Milton A. Mayo Jr. is the current Inspector General and is the third individual to serve in this capacity.
+Joyce T. Willoughby, Esq. is the current Inspector General and is the fourth individual to serve in this capacity.

 The Office of Inspector General (OIG) Hotline is a clearinghouse for receiving and handling allegations regarding fraud, waste, abuse, mismanagement, or misconduct affecting Equal Employment Opportunity Commission (EEOC) programs and operations.
 Examples of allegations that should be reported to the OIG Hotline include misuse, embezzlement, or theft of government property or funds; contract or procurement fraud; contractor misconduct; employee misconduct, such as misuse of official position; bribes or unauthorized acceptance of gifts; conflicts of interest and other ethical violations; and defense trade control violations.

 To process your allegation(s), we will need you to provide as much information as possible regarding the suspect and victim.
 Your information should include the following: